babsonnexus/stream-link-manager-for-channels/README.md

 ### Settings: Stream Link Mappings

-4. <b>Stream Link Manager for Channels</b> uses JustWatch as the source for the final generated Stream Links.
+4. SLM uses JustWatch as the source for the final generated Stream Links.
 While a process is undertaken to "clean" the links of any tracking information, some may still be imperfect or have ways to work better with a "mapping".
 You have the ability to activate and/or create/delete those mappings:

 ![image](https://github.com/user-attachments/assets/78ff1c44-11a6-4023-be21-de7b798cdb22)